Join us for this year's #DivSch21 virtual conference.

 |2-3:30pm||Policy & Administrative Careers||Singh & Bankston|

-b) For plenary talks, best to use Chrome browser.
+b) For plenary talks, best to use Firefox browser.

 c) Registered attendees should check your email for sign-up instructions.
 Each appointment is 25 minutes long with a 5 min speaker break so meetings should start every half hour.

 Chief Executive Officer & Managing Publisher